 Head of Department – Mrs C Dogherty

-Geography/Humanities – Grade B English – Grade 5
+Geography/Humanities – Grade 6 English Language – Grade 5

 Examination Board: Edexcel